mickenordin/nextcloud-db/proxysql/compose/README.md

 To perform a configuration change using this interface, see [Config changes on runtime (no restart required)](#config-changes-on-runtime-no-restart-required).

+### Connect as application user

+ProxySQL acts as a middle-man between the client and the database servers.
+When a client connect to the MariaDB load balanced port 6033 (configurable with `mysql-interfaces` variable) the client will see this ProxySQL as "another MariaDB server".
+ProxySQL treats the front-end (client <-> ProxySQL) and back-end (ProxySQL <-> MariaDB server) connections as two different entities.
+Sometimes, ProxySQL doesn't even need to create a backend connection to response to the client, e.g, if the query is already in ProxySQL's query cache.

+However, ProxySQL requires the MariaDB user credentials to be stored inside `mysql_users`, so it can perform the necessary actions on behalf of the client.
+Therefore, the ProxySQL host must be granted to access the MariaDB server in the `CREATE USER` or `GRANT` statement.
+See [Adding a MariaDB user](adding-a-mariadb-user) section for examples.

 ## Configuration Management

 There are 2 ways to perform configuration management in ProxySQL when running on Docker, depending whether you want to restart the ProxySQL service or not.